cpmech/gosl/CONTRIBUTING.md

 ## TODO List

-1. Create more examples using all packages
+1. Create more examples using all packages, in particular, improve `la` Examples and Readme.md
 2. Apply English language editing to GitHub pages
 3. Finalise the Octree structure in `gm`
 4. Improve the computational geometry functions in `gm`